zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "When you dance, your purpose is not to get to a certain place on the floor.
-It's to enjoy each step along the way.  "
+> "The destiny of man is in his own soul. "
 >
-> — Wayne Dyer
+> — Herodotus
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch